pylhc/pylhc.github.io/docs/packages/development/howto_venv.md

 When your virtual environment has all the packages you wish, anyone with access to the distribution's `python` executable (because all environments will symlink to there) can use it.
 To use the environment's Python, one can either:

-- First `source /path/to/environment/bin/activate` then call `python` to run their programs.
+- First `source /path/to/environment/bin/activate` then call `python`.
-- Call the full path to the python executable `/path/to/environment/bin/python` directly to run their programs.
+- Call the full path to the python executable `/path/to/environment/bin/python` directly.

-*[python]: If you don't know what Python is, this section might not be for you *[GPN]: CERN General Public Network
+*[GPN]: CERN General Public Network
 *[PyPi]: Default Python Package Index

 [virtual_env_primer]: https://realpython.com/python-virtual-environments-a-primer/
 [acc-py]: https://wikis.cern.ch/display/ACCPY/Accelerating+Python+Home
-[acc_py_standalone_doc]: ???
+[acc_py_standalone_doc]: https://wikis.cern.ch/display/ACCPY/Acc-Py+base#Acc-Pybase-Installingthebasedistributiononanothermachine
 [venv_module]: https://docs.python.org/3/library/venv.html
 [pip_installs]: https://pip.pypa.io/en/stable/reference/pip_install/#examples